 How does Ulaa compare to the competition?

-When compared to other secure web browsers, Ulaa offers stiff competition to both Brave and DuckDuckGo from the get-go.
-Not only does Ulaa have more features, but it goes head-to-head in terms of protection features and matches just about any feature other secure browsers can provide.
+Compared to other secure web browsers, Ulaa offers stiff competition to Brave and DuckDuckGo from the get-go.
+Ulaa has more features and goes head-to-head regarding protection features and matches just about any feature other secure browsers can provide.

-Whether or not Ulaa gets adopted in the mainstream and gives competition to Chrome is another thing, but the browser is certainly worth checking out if you’re looking for a change.
-It’s available on Windows, macOS (supported on both Intel and Apple M-series processors), Android and iOS for you to try out.
+Whether or not Ulaa gets adopted in the mainstream and competes with Chrome is another thing, but the browser is worth checking out if you’re looking for a change.
+It’s available on Windows, macOS (supported on both Intel and Apple M-series processors), Android and iOS for you to try.